dribnet/purvs/README.md

 finished alphabet may change main ellipse colour as the contrast bettween the blue and the orange of the background is hard on your eyes. i used the original backgrond when working on the alphabet ans exiabiton pages.

+added a little ellipse just as a design feture, it is the last thing to move in the animation sequence also.